eonil/swift-hamt/README.md

 hash resolution limit (`(2^6)^10` items) for read/write/copy regardless of item count where copying `Swift.Dictionary` takes linearly increased time.

-Base read performance of `HAMT` is about 10x times slower than ephemeral `Swift.Dictionary`.
+Base read performance of `HAMT` is about 10x times slower than ephemeral `Swift.Dictionary` with random 64-bit integer keys and values.

 ![Get Performance](PerfTool/Get.png)

 Here's another performance comparison with copying B-Tree.
-Random 64-bit integer keys and values were used.
 Naive copying of `Swift.Dictionary` is not drawn here because it takes too much time and couldn't finish the benchmark.